 Schedule subject to change.
 More sessions coming soon.

-MEA presents an evening of stillness in one of Santa Fe’s most sacred and historic spaces.
+MEA presents a morning of stillness in one of Santa Fe’s most sacred and historic spaces.

 Schedule subject to change.
 More sessions coming soon.